 The current COVID-19 pandemic has caused many child welfare agencies to quickly pivot to support a remote workforce, and enable people to connect and share important information in new and different ways.
 Some child welfare experts predict connecting remotely will become part of the new normal for child welfare through things like video chats, collaboration apps, or instant messaging tools.

 Traverse, Northwoods’ child welfare software, is empowering remote work across the country today, while supporting caseworkers’ efforts to provide critical service delivery, in a variety of ways.
-We put five best practices from agencies using Traverse into a 25-minute webinar.
-If you’re strapped for time, keep reading below.
+Here are five best practices from agencies using Traverse.

 Quickly accessing and using case information

 Caseworkers must have the ability to access critical information that may still be stored in a paper case file.
 With limited or no access to the office, accessing, reviewing, using and sharing this information has become virtually impossible.

 Traverse creates organized, easily accessible electronic case files.
 It stores the entire case history, including documents, forms, and photos that it converts into readable text using artificial intelligence (AI).

 Caseworkers are using Traverse to do simple keyword searches in the digital case file to find information quickly from a laptop or tablet from anywhere, with or without a connection.